 General EMR Systems

 General EMRs are designed following a one-size-fits-all approach, where the system covers the basic features required by various medical specialties.
-However, these software solutions may lack specialized features tailored for individual medical fields and might not be sufficient to deliver the modern standard of healthcare in those settings.
+However, these solutions may lack specialized features tailored for individual medical fields and might not be sufficient to deliver the modern standard of healthcare in those settings.

 Best Suited For: General practitioners and internal medicine physicians who treat common medical conditions and perform routine exams.